How many Antarctic Ice Marathon & 100k races have occured?

 Where will I stay in Punta Arenas?

-The official race hotel is the Diego de Almagro where preferential rates will be obtained for Ice Marathon participants.
+The official race hotels are ithe Diego de Almagro and Rey don Felipe where preferential rates will be obtained for Ice Marathon participants.
 However, competitors can choose from a range of other hotels with prices from US$50 - US$300 per night depending on quality and services.
 When booking a hotel, bear in mind that your budget should cover the possibility of being stuck in Punta Arenas for several days before the jet actually takes off for the Antarctic.

 By what means am I transported to the Antarctic?